QOS: A Quantum Operating System: Estimator

-\subsection{Estimator}
+The post-processor \coloredText{reconstructs} the final error-mitigated results by \coloredText{classically stitching together intermediate outcomes from sub-Qernel executions.
+In circuit knitting, each virtualized gate (i.e., cut) is expanded into a linear combination of basis gates with associated coefficients.
+When multiple such gates are virtualized, the global coefficient vector becomes the tensor product of the individual gate vectors, resulting in an exponentially large space of up to $8^k$ bitstring-weight pairs for $k$ virtualized gates.
+The post-processing then requires computing a weighted sum over all $8^k$ combinations, with each term involving a product of subcircuit results.
+As such, this process requires a scalable post-processing infrastructure.}

+\myparagraph{The map phase} To efficiently process the large number of results, we follow a divide-and-conquer approach.
+Specifically, we split the results into $k$ equal sizes and distribute them to $k$ classical nodes to be processed in parallel.
+We parallelize across $k$ to increase data locality and reduce communication overheads since all results for each of the $k$ cuts will be in the memory of the same node.
+Locally, each node performs tensor product ($\bigotimes$) operations on the probability distributions, which are parallelizable across the node's threads.
+If available in the node, \projecttitle{} leverages GPUs or TPUs to accelerate the tensor products.
+Following this process, the $k$ nodes output $k$ intermediate results, ready to be reduced into a single result.

+\myparagraph{The reduce phase} \projecttitle{} selects any of the $k$ nodes to perform the reduce step.
+The rest of the nodes send the intermediate results to this node, which performs a thread-parallel sum of $k$ results.
+Equivalent to the map phase, the parallel sum can also be executed on GPUs.
+This produces the final output to be returned to the user.

+\section{Estimator}

-The estimator is responsible for predicting the fidelity of a given Qernel on the underlying QPUs without executing the Qernel.
+The estimator is responsible for predicting the fidelity performance of a given Qernel on the underlying QPUs without executing the Qernel, which would be extremely costly.
 This prediction will be the leading decision factor for the scheduler when assigning the Qernel to a QPU.

+\myparagraph{Challenges} Estimating fidelity at-priori faces three key challenges: (1) Fidelity is a non-deterministic metric affected by the hardware's probabilities of errors, which change across QPUs and time unpredictably (\S~\ref{sec:design-challenges}).
+(2) Simulating a Qernel to obtain fidelity estimates is intractable since the complexity of simulating quantum systems scales exponentially with the number of qubits \cite{georgescu2014quantum}.
+(3) Fidelity can be approximated numerically \cite{mapomatic}; however, there is an accuracy-cost tradeoff.
+The more complex the analytical model becomes, the higher the runtime overhead of estimation.

-To achieve this, it computes a \textit{score} for each Qernel-QPU assignment that captures the potential fidelity of that assignment and then uses the scores to rank the assignments.
-The estimator supports configurable scoring policies that consider (1) the Qernels' properties generated from the compiler and (2) the QPUs' calibration data, which are available to quantum cloud providers since they perform the calibration cycles.
+\myparagraph{Key idea} The estimator leverages analytical \coloredText{and regression} models that do not require real execution or simulation of the Qernel.
+Specifically, the estimator's models compute a \textit{score} for each Qernel-QPU assignment that captures the potential fidelity of that assignment, and the estimator supports configurable scoring policies with different runtime-cost tradeoffs.
+These policies consider (1) the Qernels' properties generated from the error mitigator (2) the QPUs' calibration data \coloredText{(i.e., noise model)}, which are available to quantum cloud providers since they perform the calibration cycles.

 For (1), important properties include the number and types of gates, depth, and the number of measurements (\S~\ref{sec:qernel:properties}).
 For (2), recall that QPUs are characterized by calibration data that describe the exact error rates of the QPU for that calibration cycle (\S~\ref{sec:background:foundations}), specifically, the individual qubit readout errors, the individual gate errors, and the $T2$ coherence times.
 In this work, we implement two scoring policies: a numerical approach for fine-grained control over the estimations and a regression model approach for abstracting away the complexity of estimation.